 Our MLA draws from a large number of programs and departments across the campus and offers flexibility with courses in the evenings and on weekends.
 As an MLA student, you’ll work with an advisor to tailor the program to your own professional and intellectual interests, exploring fields including history, religion, literature, philosophy, political science, the humanities, music, art history and the performing arts.
-The program consists of ten courses and includes a capstone graduate project or portfolio.
+The program consists of ten courses and includes a capstone experience involving a graduate project, internship, or portfolio option.
 You’ll explore a world of knowledge by taking your own path, and developing your own way of knowing.

 The program appeals to students who want to broaden their intellectual horizons or professional advancement—especially teachers specializing in content areas like world culture, literature, history, philosophy, and science.
 We currently have secondary educators, primary school teachers, and community college teachers.
 The MLA also offers breadth to highly specialized professionals such as lawyers, medical students, nurses, and business people who are eager to satisfy their intellectual curiosity.

 - 12.3 - Podcast: Moving Beyond Politics in The Selection of National Security Leaders

 - 11.27 - Dr. Antoinette WinklerPrins Presents Dark Earth Discoveries to Utah Audience

 - 11.21 - Podcast: Britain, Counterinsurgency and the Challenges of Modern Warfare